probe-rs/probe-rs/cargo-flash/README.md

 ## Add more chip definitions

 If you have a chip you want to flash, feel free to contribute to [probe-rs](https://github.com/probe-rs/probe-rs).

+## Building

+`cargo-flash` can be built using cargo, after installing the necessary prerequisites.
+See the list below for your operating system.

+### Prerequisites

+#### Linux

+For Linux systems, the [libusb](https://libusb.info/) library and [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) need to be installed.

+For Ubuntu, this means the following packages:

+- libusb-1.0
+- libusb-dev
+- pkg-config

+#### Windows

+No prerequisites except Rust are necessary for building on Windows.

+#### macOS

+No prerequisites except Rust are necessary for building on macOS.